- Publications and resources

 - standards and practices that don’t reflect the operating requirements for current-generation rescue and fire fighting service providers.

 The overall aim of the project is to complete a comprehensive post-implementation review of the Regulation and the MOS Part 139.H.
 CASA intends to issue a Notice of Proposed Rule Making (NPRM) that will set out regulatory options for industry to consider.
-Amendments to the Regulation and MOS Part 139.H may result in the requirement to amend the existing suite of advisory materials related to Subpart 139.H.
+Amendments to the Regulation and MOS Part 139.H, including creating the standalone Part 176, may result in the requirement to amend the existing suite of advisory materials related to Subpart 139.H.

 The project objectives include to: